A Complete Udawalawe National Park Safari Guide For 2023

 Best time to visit Udawalawe National Park

-We chose to visit Udawalawe with the kids when we visited Sri Lanka in December because it was the right time of year and it was conveniently on our loop of southern Sri Lanka.
+We chose to take an Udawalawe National Park safari when we visited Sri Lanka in December because it was the right time of year and it was conveniently on our loop of southern Sri Lanka.

 How long is an Udawalawe National Park safari?